MIT-DMSE-Breakerspace/MIT-DMSE-Breakerspace.github.io/tutorials/ftir.md

 ### <a name="startup"></a> Instrument startup:

-* Power on instrument, if needed, with switch on back left
+* Power on instrument, if needed
-* Log on to instrument workstation
+* Log on to instrument workstation using your MIT Kerberos
 * Start OMNIC software
 * Verify instrument connection via system status